James Anderson (English actor)

 James Anderson (born 3 November 1980) is a British actor.

 Born in the Surrey village of Thursley, Anderson graduated with first class honours from Warwick University and went on to train at the Actors Studio (MFA) in New York City.
 He has since had roles across TV, stage and film.

-He is best known for playing Oliver Valentine on the BBC medical drama Holby City between 2009-2021.
+He is known for playing Oliver Valentine on the BBC medical drama Holby City between 2009 and 2021.

 For his debut film he was recipient of the Gold Hugo Award (2006), gaining eligibility for an Academy Award (2008).

 Personal life

 James is married with two children and lives in Sussex.